Standard Life leads FTSE higher after asset disposal deal

 “If Draghi opts for ‘jam tomorrow’ in the press conference then any weakness is likely to be short-lived.”

 The Bank of England also holds its policy meeting later in the session, but is expected to keep interest rates unchanged.
-(Additional reporting by Atul Prakash; editing by Toby Chopra and Susan Thomas)
+(Reporting by Atul Prakash; Editing by Toby Chopra)